peaceful03/peaceful03/README.md

 - 👋 Hi, I’m @peaceful03
 - 👀 I’m interested in graphic design, photography and coding.
 - 🌱 I’m currently learning how to make apps in python, javascript and electron.
-- 😊 I'm just hosting my project here.
+- 😊 I'm just hosting my projects here.
 It may look empty because they're all private, Sorry.
+I'm not the best programmer and can barely use python, so don't judge.

 <!---
 peaceful03/peaceful03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.